 Outcome 4 – Cheshire East is a green and sustainable place

 Cheshire East’s rural and urban character is protected and enhanced through sensitive development, environmental management, transport and waste disposal policies.

 Outcome 5 – People live well and for longer

-Between November 2015 and 15th February 2016, councillors, businesses, schools, unions and council staff were able to have their say on the budget proposals.
+Between November 2016 and 10 January 2017, residents, councillors, businesses, schools, unions and council staff will be able to have their say on the budget proposals.